 With social and economic difficulties typical for the region, our microfinance services meet the needs of rural communities.

-We currently operate in 14 of the 44 World Vision community areas.
-Growth is our priority so that we can achieve greater than 100% operational sustainability.
+We currently operate in 23 of the 44 World Vision community areas.
+Growth is our priority so that we can maintain operational and financial self sustainability.

 Winifrida cares for eight children, two of whom are orphans.
 Winifrida lacked the means to develop her farm and she produced poor harvests.
 With little food, her children were left malnourished and often in hospital.